Department of Biological Sciences

 Specifically our research will address the following questions:

 Methods to be learned

-A wide range of behavioral neuroscience techniques will be used to conduct these studies, including social behavior tests (e.g., partner preference formation and alloparental care), intravenous drug self-administration, Immunohistochemistry, immunofluorescence, and laser-capture micro-dissection.
-Thus, summer undergraduate students and high school teachers in Dr. Cushing’s laboratory will be exposed to standard and cutting-edge techniques in the field of neuroscience.
+A wide range of behavioral neuroscience techniques will be used to conduct these studies measuring behavioral changes as well as neuroanatomical.
+Behavioral techniques include social behavior (e.g., partner preference formation and alloparental care) and drug self-administration, while neuroanatomical include sectioning tissue, immunohistochemistry, immunofluorescence, and laser-capture micro-dissection.
+Student will also learn to analyze data and present findings.
+Thus, summer undergraduate students and high school teachers in Dr. Cushing’s laboratory will be exposed to a variety of techniques used in the field of neuroscience.